dji-sdk/Payload-SDK-Doc/source/camera/camera-zoom.md

 ---
 title: Zoom Control
-date: 2020-01-17
+date: 2020-05-08
-version: 2.0.0
+version: 2.1.0
 keywords: [Camera, Zoom, Optical Zoom, Digital Zoom, Continuous Zoom]
 ---
-> **NOTE:** This article is **Machine-Translated**.
+> **NOTE** This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.

 ## Overview
 Before developing the zoom control for the payload, the developer needs to develop the function by themselves, after registered the function in the specified interfaces of the PSDK, the user uses DJI Pilot and Mobile APP which developed based on MSDK could control the payload to zoom.